VSD-DACteam/avsddac_3v3/README.md

 ![prelayout](https://user-images.githubusercontent.com/68046197/87139148-22ff8500-c2bd-11ea-9aa4-d45c5aa45103.jpg)

 *note: The above graph is the hardcopy generated from ngspice.
-The staircase output is not clearly seen as the hardcopy distinguishes various colors using dashed and dotted lines.
-To have a look at a better picture, please navigate to ```prelayout_plot``` uploaded in the repository.
+The staircase output is not clearly seen as the hardcopy distinguishes between various colors using dashed and dotted lines.
+To have a look at a better picture, please navigate to ```prelayout_plot``` uploaded in the repository.*

 You can exit from the Ngspice Shell by typing:
 ```
 ngspice 1 ->  quit